Know your place

 He or she may not know what is needed for them to travel this journey with grief in healthy ways.
 Let them navigate this grief journey at their own pace.

 Attend to emotions

-Signs of mourning may be more subtle after the funeral yet grief’s healing journey for some can take years.
-Sadness, anger, worry, guilt, numbness, depression, loneliness, envy all may surface on your friend’s journey.
+Signs of mourning may be more subtle after the funeral, yet grief’s healing journey for some can take years.
+Sadness, anger, worry, guilt, numbness, depression, loneliness, and envy all may surface on your friend’s journey.
 Discovering those places of forgiveness, peace, trust, joy, thankfulness, love, courage, and hope may be hard to find.
 Be open to exploring those difficult and draining emotions as you companion your friend in grief.

 Understand function varies

 Your grieving friend may find that he or she can function normally at work but not at home; or vice versa.
 Sometimes, dealing with the responsibilities of bringing closure to a loved one’s life is overwhelming, and yet daily life with the family is routine.
 Some will find they manage their emotions until they rise to the surface.
 Others cannot seem to break through the fog of emotions clouding even common sense and logic.
 Be understanding.

 Identifying one’s needs, let alone determining who is best to help meet that need, is difficult while grieving.
 Propose specific offerings or activities in which you would like to help.
 Then be dependable until you are asked to stop helping.

 Invite your friend to share about the deceased loved one and how he or she lived.
 Share and inquire about the special nature of relationships and listen more than you talk.
 Listen carefully and sincerely, asking open-ended questions to help your friend explore his or her memories and feelings.
 Speak with support, affirming your friend’s words and experiences, without trying to correct, redirect, or solve any feelings perceived as negative.
 Give the gifts of silence, calmness, and understanding.

 Speak about love